orgrimarr/node-wetransfert/README.md

 ``` javascript
 const { upload, download, getInfo,  isValidWetransfertUrl  } = require('wetransfert');
 ```

 # Upload
 You can upload a total file size >= 2Gibibyte (2147483648 Byte)

 upload('mailSender', ['receiverMail'], ['file1'], 'myMessage', 'ui_language')

-The upload function parameter :
+The upload function parameters :
 - mailSender: A valid mail address of the sender
 - receiverMail: An array of valid destination address
 - file1: An array of valid file path you wan to transfer
 - myMessage: The message you want to send
 - ui_language: The language of the wetransfer receiver. ex: en, fr

-The upload function expose an event emitter and will trig 3 event :
+The upload function expose an event emitter and will trigger 3 event :
-- progress: Represent to state of the uploadS
+- progress: Represent the state of the upload
-- end: It wiil be triged when the upload end with success.
+- end: It wil be triggered when the upload end with success.
-- error: Il will be triged on error, the transfert is canceled after an error
+- error: Il will be triggered on error, the transfer is canceled after an error

 ## Exemple
 ``` javascript